oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"##"} Registration
 Tools may independently register for enter and exist callbacks for individual API calls, per Device Group.
-- ${t}DeviceGroupSetTracingPrologue is used to specify all the enter callbacks
+- ::${t}DeviceGroupSetTracingPrologue is used to specify all the enter callbacks
-- ${t}DeviceGroupSetTracingEpilogue is used to specify all the exist callbacks
+- ::${t}DeviceGroupSetTracingEpilogue is used to specify all the exist callbacks
 - The callbacks are defined as function pointers, with identical parameters as the API call itself
 - If the value of a callback is nullptr, then it will be ignored.